Skip to content

 How do you get the most out of the lightweight LSAT?

-Your brain is unique.
+This website describes a system that works for my brain.
+Your brain is different.
 So you must adapt my system for yourself.

-Here are some tips for making the the lightweight LSAT work for you:
+Here are some practical tips for making the the lightweight LSAT work for you:

-• Treat your results as information about whether your process is working, rather than making your results into a judgment about your worth as a human being.
+• Treat your results as information.
+Learn from your failures and successes, rather than making them into a judgment about your worth as a human being.

 Note